-- 5. Pour fuel slowly to allow the air in the tank time to escape from the tank and prevent fuel flow back.
+- 5. Pour fuel slowly to allow time for the air in the tank time to escape and prevent fuel flow back.
 Be careful not to spill fuel. - Stop fuelling when the fuel reaches the bottom of filler neck.
 Do not overfill. - 7.
 Fully tighten fuel tank cap clockwise.